pawelNu/backend-project-manager/README.md

 ## Commit prefixes:

-- feat(issue_no): The new feature you're adding to a particular application
+- feat: The new feature you're adding to a particular application
-- fix(issue_no): A bug fix
+- fix: A bug fix
-- style(issue_no): Feature and updates related to styling
+- style: Feature and updates related to styling
-- refactor(issue_no): Refactoring a specific section of the codebase
+- refactor: Refactoring a specific section of the codebase
-- test(issue_no): Everything related to testing
+- test: Everything related to testing
-- docs(issue_no): Everything related to documentation
+- docs: Everything related to documentation
-- chore(issue_no): Regular code maintenance. [ You can also use emojis to represent commit types]
+- chore: Regular code maintenance. [ You can also use emojis to represent commit types]